Forensic Landscapes - The impact of people and industry on the Lake District National Park

 The image of the dead sheep may explain some of the reasoning behind the warning

 signs and the argument for restricted access.
 Farmers loose sheep to dogs, not always because the dog attacks or kills the sheep but more often from small injuries which result in the sheep being unable to feed or get to water.
 If you have ever seen sheep running from an uncontrolled dog on the fells and crags, you may be able to understand how easily it would be for a sheep to break a leg or worse fall from a height.
 This is not an uncommon occurrence and even from a purely economic view the loss of only a few sheep a year can have an impact.
-The
+The photograph shows the reality of death in a beautiful and pristine setting.

 I saw the plastic bales as unnatural and out of place amongst the innate beauty of the surrounding fells, though in themselves the bales have much aesthetic value.